KBNLresearch/zenodoReports/readme.md

 ## What it does

 Fetch metadata and generate reports for a Zenodo community.
+See an example report [here](./examples/report/report.md).

 ## Installation